spierala/mini-rx-store/docs/docs/intro.md

 :::info
 **The state of a Feature Store becomes part of the global state**

-Every new Feature Store will show up in the global state with the corresponding feature key (e.g. "counterFs").
+Every new Feature Store will show up in the global state with the corresponding feature key (e.g. 'counterFs').
 ```ts
 store.select(state => state).subscribe(console.log);